 The steps applicants must follow are explained below.
 Please follow each step carefully in order to ensure the application is processed smoothly.

-Step 3: After receipt and acceptance of your signed invitation form and declaration, you will;
+Step 4: After review and acceptance of your manually signed Vetting Invitation Form and Proof of Identity, you will;

 - Receive an e-mail from the National Vetting Bureau with a direct link to online vetting application